Northstar Polymers, LLC

 When using this material, be sure to operate in a wide-open area with good air movement, or in a well-ventilated area.
 Wear rubber gloves, long sleeves, and protective eyeglasses to prevent skin/eye contact of the material.
 When your operation involves heating or spraying of the material, and if you expect the isocyanate content level in the work place atmosphere may become above the threshold regulated by OSHA or by other appropriate working place safety standard, we recommend, in addition to the above, installation of a proper hooded dynamic ventilation system and/or using an appropriate type of respirator (such as a full-face respirator equipped with OSHA approved HEPA filters for particulate and organic vapor) to prevent inhalation of the fume.

 Direct contact of polyurethane raw materials to skin/eye, as well as ingestion may lead to health problems.
 No eating or smoking should be permitted at the working area.
 The operator should wash hands well with soap and water after handling the materials and follow the other procedures by the Standard Industrial Hygiene Practices.
-Please refer to the SDS for each component for the detailed health information.
+Please refer to the MSDS for each component for the detailed health information.

 Applications that requires fire-retardant property: